-Upload PDF (smartphone scan or tablet edit) to Canvas at end of class on Mon, Sep 20, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Mon, Sep 20, 2021.

 Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.